santu-d-dotcom/youtube-growth-guide/guides/thumbnail-title-optimization.md

 **Structure:** [Number] + [Benefit/Outcome] + [Topic]

 **Examples:**
-- "10 Python Tips That Will Make You a Better Developer"
+- "10 Fitness Tips That Will Transform Your Workout"
 - "5 Productivity Hacks That Saved Me 10 Hours Per Week"
 - "7 Cooking Secrets Professional Chefs Don't Want You to Know"